Sea Fishing in Cornwall

 Which beaches can you fish from on the North Coast?

 Cornwall has some of the best fishing in the UK, after places like Ireland.
-The latin name for this fish is Dicentratchus labrax.
-Of the other species in the family, bass is the most common and grows to 26 and a half pound in weight, but British specimens don’t reach that size and the rod caught record is 18lb from 1943, Felixstowe.
+The Latin name for this fish is Dicentratchus labrax.
+Of the other species in the family, the bass is the most common and grows to 26 and a half pounds in weight, but British specimens don’t reach that size and the rod caught record is 18lb from 1943, Felixstowe.
 The fish have metallic blue or greenish grey backs, with stunning silvery sides and a white belly.

 Very young bass can have dark grey spots.
 These fish scoff their faces on crustaceans, young crabs and shrimp.
 Older specimens mostly eat larger fish like sandeel, herring, mackerel sprats and flatfish.
 This fish will cruise over sandy banks looking for little crabs, lurk under drop-offs for an injured Joey mackerel to twitch above its head and linger just beyond the surf.
 Bass love to eat what gets lost in the churn.